jnemecGordic/home_assistant_buspro/README.md

     + **device ID** - device number (1-255)
     + **area** - area ID (1-8)
     + **name** _(string) (Required)_: The name of the security module area
     + **scan_interval** _(int) (Optional)_: Polling interval in seconds.
-Default is 0 (background updates with lower priority).
-Set only for entities where frequent state updates are critical, as setting low values for many entities may impact system performance.
+Default is 0 (updates handled by system's background polling).
+Set a specific interval only for entities where you need guaranteed update frequency, as frequent polling of many entities may impact system performance.

 **Important**: You must configure your HDL security module to allow access from the Home Assistant integration device address (254.253).
 This permission should be set in HDL Buspro Setup Tool.